Quick Search

 How can I get a copy of one of your photographs?

-We are not able to provide copies of our photographs.
 Our photograph archive has been donated to the Mighty Eighth Air Force Heritage Museum in Pooler, Georgia.
-The digital images online are the only ones we have.
+However, we do have high resolution copies of some of the crew photos and will provide them to you if possible.
 You are welcome to make a copy of any photo for your own personal, non-commercial, use.
 If you "right click" on the photograph, you can save the image to your computer.
 From there you can print out the image, or have it printed at a local photo shop or an online photo company.
 If you need to use a photograph for other than your own personal use, you must contact us for permission.

 How can I find which missions my father / brother / grandfather / uncle was on?